David12307/Memory-Game/README.md

 # Memory Game

-A simple memory game made with JavaScript
+A simple memory game made with JavaScript.